run-slicer/docs/src/content/docs/reference/flow.md

 A flow graph is composed of two parts: nodes and edges.

 A node is a block of instructions, which are executed sequentially.
-The node containing the zero-offset (first) instruction is called the entrypoint node and is highlighted with a special border (white/black).
+The node containing the zero-offset (first) instruction is called the entrypoint node and is highlighted with a special border (primary color of the UI - white, black, ...).

 Every node that does not naturally (without a jump) pass off execution to another node must end with a branch (if, goto, switch or subroutine jump) or terminal instruction (return, throw or subroutine return), otherwise it does not pass [class file verification](https://docs.oracle.com/javase/specs/jvms/se21/html/jvms-4.html#jvms-4.10.2.2) (execution fell off at end of code).